 - One portion of Summon Night Swordscraft Story 2 involves you needing to get past a monster to progress, however he won't let someone without sex appeal go through.
 A character named Bryon ends up dressing as a woman to try and convince the monster to let him through.

 - The Legend of Zelda: Breath of the Wild has Gerudo Town, a town where only women are allowed to visit.
 To get inside, Link has to dress up in the same garb as the Gerudos.
-The person who sells him the clothes finds Link very adorable after the clothing change and it doesn't (or does?) help that Link is already a pretty boy by default.
+The person who sells him the clothes finds Link very adorable after the clothing change and it helps that Link is already a pretty boy by default.

 - In Castlevania RPG, Alec has several times disguised.
 When he disguises to infiltrate the Ranger's Guild castle with Jennifer and Cassandra Belmont, they're captured because the latter doesn't look female enough.

 - In Divine Bells, Hong-Ryeong dresses as a maid at one point to avoid detection while sneaking around his palace.